 - Provides a diversity of learning modalities and styles

-By speaking at the Pre-Conference Workshop for the CSUN Assistive Technology Conference, speakers will receive the following:
+By speaking at the Pre-Conference Workshop for the CSUN Assistive Technology Conference, presenters will receive the following:

-- Complimentary conference registration for all pre-determined speakers only (no substitutions).
+- Complimentary conference registration for all pre-determined presenters only (no substitutions).

 Presenter Terms & Conditions

 Presenters will be expected to adhere to the following rules and guidelines if selected:

-- Speakers are expected to present the workshop as described and outlined in the proposal; unless otherwise determined by the Center on Disabilities.
+- Presenters are expected to present the workshop as described and outlined in the proposal; unless otherwise determined by the Center on Disabilities.